-2) I would say to our friend — and he already knows this, but again, I want to put it in the words of Scripture so he can hear it from Christ and not just from me — should hear, “Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, but whoever blasphemes against the Holy Spirit never has forgiveness” (Mark 3:28–29).
+(2) I would say to our friend — and he already knows this, but again, I want to put it in the words of Scripture so he can hear it from Christ and not just from me — he should hear, “Truly, I say to you, all sins will be forgiven the children of man, and whatever blasphemies they utter, but whoever blasphemes against the Holy Spirit never has forgiveness” (Mark 3:28–29).
 Now let’s leave aside for a moment what it means to blaspheme against the Holy Spirit.
 That is for another time.

-But let all of us with tears of thankfulness, with trembling joy, let us simply revel in these words: All sins will be forgiven the children of man.
+But let all of us with tears of thankfulness, with trembling joy, let us simply revel in these words, All sins will be forgiven the children of man.
 That is breathtaking.
 Can you imagine anything sweeter for a person like the thief on the cross, just nothing but sin, nothing but sin for who knows how many decades?
 In other words, there is no specific, single sin or kind of sin that is so ugly, so gross, so offensive to God that it cannot be forgiven by the blood of Jesus.
-As John puts it, “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from,” — here it comes — “all unrighteousness” (1 John 1:9).
+As John puts it, “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from” — here it comes — “all unrighteousness” (1 John 1:9).
 So that is the second thing.

-3) It will be a huge challenge for this couple now in this situation to forgive each other, not just to receive God’s forgiveness, but to receive each other’s forgiveness.
+(3) It will be a huge challenge for this couple now in this situation to forgive each other, not just to receive God’s forgiveness, but to receive each other’s forgiveness.
 Ephesians 4:32 says, “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”
 But that is no easy thing.
 And I just want to help them realize how difficult this is going to be so that they won’t give up too quick.
-What makes it difficult to forgive each other in this particular situation is not only that we are all proud and selfish people and we don’t like to humble ourselves before others, but it is also because that in this situation there is a subtle temptation to shift blame onto the other person that belongs at least partly with yourself.
+What makes it difficult to forgive each other in this particular situation is not only that we are all proud and selfish people and we don’t like to humble ourselves before others, but it is also because in this situation there is a subtle temptation to shift blame onto the other person that belongs at least partly with yourself.

-So while this young man may feel shame and conviction that he did not take more responsibility for chastity as the masculine leader and initiator, he may subtlety be saying to himself that she was kind of seductive and she could have helped him stop and she didn’t and, thus, he begins to shift blame onto her — and she may be doing the very same thing.
+So while this young man may feel shame and conviction that he did not take more responsibility for chastity as the masculine leader and initiator, he may subtly be saying to himself that she was kind of seductive and she could have helped him stop and she didn’t and, thus, he begins to shift blame onto her — and she may be doing the very same thing.
 She may feel shame and conviction that she was too compliant or maybe even seductive and she didn’t resist when she should have, but she might begin to shift more blame onto him and find fault that he didn’t protect her in that moment of temptation.